 Sometimes common knowledge goes out the window (or down the drain, we should say.)
 Many people know that they shouldn’t put anything down the drain (other than water, natural waste and toilet paper) however this is one of the most common reasons septic tanks back up.
 It is common for plumbers to find a buildup of hair, items like feminine products, q-tips, “flushable” wipes, and more.
 Here is a list of things to never flush down the drain.

 2. What’s that smell…?
 And that sound?

-The first and most obvious sign of septic tank backup is the odor.
+The first and most obvious sign of backup is the odor.
 If there’s a strange, persistent odor wafting from your drains or toilet, this could be the first sign of backup.
 This usually happens when your septic tank overflows, followed by the effluent passing to the drainfield, which in turn clogs up your pipes.
 If you hear a gurgling sound coming from your pipes, it’s also a sign your septic tank is having issues.

 3. Slow draining toilets and drains.

-Another sign of septic tank backup is if everything is running more slowly than usual.
+Another sign of septic tank overflow is if everything is running more slowly than usual.
 Like we mentioned – if the tank overflows, the pipes are clogged.
 Any matter flushed down the toilet moves more slowly.
 Another tell-tale sign of backup.